 Establish a Personal Connection With the Investigator

 Establish a warm rapport early on so that the investigator sees you as a human being.
 Look for similarities between you both.
 Engage in brief small talk, as appropriate, without delaying the investigation (e.g., "I remember you.
 Didn't you previously work in the HR Benefits department?").

 To counter your negative portrayal by the Complainant, you can also interject relevant information about your work history and relationships with others throughout the conversation.

 For example, if this is the first complaint against you, calmly say so.
 If there is someone who repeatedly files unsubstantiated complaints against you, volunteer that information and ask for the investigator's help.

-Establish a connection with the HR Investigator so that she knows you as a person, not just as a PCA.
+Establish a connection with the HR Investigator so that the investigator knows you as a person, not just as a PCA.

-You may feel like you are in the dark about the complaint against you.
-The investigator may withhold some important details about the complaint (e.g., who complained, the exact nature of the complaint, what witnesses have been talked to).
+Despite having spoken to the investigator, you may feel like you are in the dark about the complaint against you.
+The investigator may withhold some important details about the complaint (e.g., who complained, the exact nature of the complaint, and what witnesses have been talked to).

-Listen carefully to her response and ask details, clarifying when you can (e.g., "So am I being accused of sexual harassment?")
-Be sensitive when she's ready to move on, however.
+Listen carefully to their response and ask for details, clarifying when you can (e.g., "So am I being accused of sexual harassment?")
+Be sensitive to when the investigator is ready to move on, however.
 All complaints have to be investigated, and you might just be blowing the situation out of proportion.